CLOSED FOR THE SEASON | OPENING MAY 20, 2026

 Planning Your Salt Lake City to Glacier National Park Itinerary

-Most of these stops are seasonal stops and have similar seasons but some may differ.
-A lot of the activities near and around Glacier are Memorial Day to Labor Day but make sure you check into all your stops before you fully set your road trip itinerary.
+Most of these stops are seasonal stops and have similar seasons, but some may differ.
+A lot of the activities near and around Glacier are Memorial Day to Labor Day, but make sure you check into all your stops before you fully set your road trip itinerary.

 Extending Your Adventure

 We aren’t called Big Sky Country for nothing!
 You can travel for days around our great state and never run out of things to see.
 Man!
-After that road trip and you hit Glacier you will need to stretch your legs.
+After that road trip, and you hit Glacier, you will need to stretch your legs.
 Glacier Highline is a great place to do so!
 With over 50 different aerial adventure and ropes course activities, including Glacier ziplines, Burma loops, log walks, cargo nets, and a rock climbing wall, there is something for everyone to love.
 Tower Grill and Coffee Shop can also fill your belly and fuel up your next adventure!
+A road trip from Salt Lake City to Glacier National Park will offer unparalleled adventure, weaving through some of the most breathtaking landscapes this side of the country.
+You will journey through some of Utah’s rugged, beautiful canyons, the open plains of Montana, and end up in the majestic peaks of Glacier National Park.